squirke1/machine-learning-udemy-course/README.md

 # machine-learning-udemy-course
-Repo used for practicing creating machine learning models using R and Python
+Repo used for practicing creating machine learning models using R and Python.